Where to eat in Singapore. Food, Restaurants and Dining Guide for Singapore

 One of the best places to visit and experience several Asian foods in Singapore is in the historic district of Chinatown.
 Visitors will find flavours and cuisines from numerous neighboring countries including Malay, Thai, Lao, Vietnamese, Chinese, Japanese and Mongolian choices.
 There are fantastic dim sum restaurants to choose from, which usually serve dim sum until the early hours and can be enjoyed as a late night food trip.

-SSituated near to Chinatown, Little India is another colourful and lively food district of Singapore which has countless restaurants serving authentic Indian, Pakistani, Malay and Sri Lankan cuisine.
+SSituated near to Chinatown, Little India is another colorful and lively food district of Singapore which has countless restaurants serving authentic Indian, Pakistani, Malay and Sri Lankan cuisine.
 There are expensive fine dining choices as well as middle range and inexpensive street vendors offering tasty dishes.
 Little India also offers a charming atmosphere to enjoy the plethora of restaurants with its quaint streets and cozy arcades.

 Holland Village is found in the northwest of Singapore and provides some great restaurants, café s, bistros, pubs, steakhouses and contemporary eateries.
 The area is the main center for Singapore's expatriate community and the style of food is primarily Western with some classic English pub favorites such as bangers and mash, roast meats and shepherd's pie.